remio vs NotebookLM: Always-On Capture vs Upload-Only AI

 remio vs NotebookLM: Head-to-Head on Three Key Dimensions

-Knowledge Capture: Automatic Context Accumulation vs Manual Upload
+Knowledge Capture: Automatic vs Manual

 The most fundamental difference between these tools is how your knowledge base gets built.
 NotebookLM's workflow is intentional by design: you select sources, upload them, and the AI works within that bounded set.
 This suits researchers analyzing a fixed corpus, such as a literature review with 20 papers already identified.